-Schools must distribute report cards at least twice per year, but many schools choose to distribute report cards and student progress reports more often.
-Talk to your child’s teacher about how frequently you can expect to receive report cards.
-The appearance of your report card may vary by grade or school.
-While the New York City Department of Education (NYCDOE) provides a standard report card, schools have the option to use a different report card format and different grading methods.
+Your report card might look different by grade or school.
+While the New York City Department of Education (DOE) provides a standard report card, schools can use a different report card format and different grading methods.

-If you have questions about your child’s progress, coursework, or the marks he or she has been given, you can:
+If you have questions about your student’s progress, coursework, or grades, you can:

 - Speak to another staff member at your school

 - Request a copy of the grading policy

 You can find contact information for your child's school by using Find a School

 Samples of Standard Report Cards